IdeaSpaceVR/aframe-particle-system-component/README.md

 ### Credits

-Based on the awesome ShaderParticleEngine by Squarefeet: https://github.com/squarefeet/ShaderParticleEngine
+Based on the ShaderParticleEngine by Squarefeet: https://github.com/squarefeet/ShaderParticleEngine